 Saint Luke’s Neonatal Intensive Care Unit (NICU)

-- Are born before 35 weeks of gestation or need help with breathing, maintaining a normal temperature, or learning how to eat
+- Are born before 36 weeks of gestation or need help with breathing, maintaining a normal temperature, or learning how to eat

-- Have a possible infection, even if they appear fine
+- Have a possible infection

-- Are born with critical medical conditions that require special treatment or surgery
+- Are born with critical medical conditions that require special treatment

 - Need close supervision for a few hours before joining their mothers